wp-plugins/ical-events/readme.txt

 = How often is the calendar checked for new events? =

 Once a day.
-You can change this in the `cache_url` function.
-Eventually, this might be an option available from the administration screens.
+You can change this using the ICAL_EVENTS_CACHE_LIFETIME near the top of the plugin.

 = Does the plugin support repeating events? =